Messly's Guide to GP Applications 2022

 The recruitment process is very different to other specialties and comprises the following stages:

 This is based on the submission of your application via Oriel.
-To be longlisted, you need to meet the eligibilty criteria.
+To be longlisted, you need to meet the eligibility criteria.
 The main ones are:

 - Eligible for full registration with the GMC + license to practice by the time you start